Internal Job Interview Questions and Tips

 If you know someone in the department, ask them for an insider’s perspective on what the employers are looking for in an employee.

-This will help you answer questions about the new job, like the ones below:
+This will help you answer questions about the new job, like these:

 - Can you tell me what you know about the position you are being considered for?